I-eerr-I/basemath/README.md

  >> (1011).2, 11
 ```

+Use method insert and append like you use it with python lists.

-You can get copy of bNUM object using copy method:
+You can get copy of bNUM object using method *copy*:
 ```python
  bnum1 = bNUM('1010', 2)
  bnum2 = bnum1.copy()